Oh my gosh, I haven't posted anything in a very long time.

 So, you know who you barely ever see in any streetstyle blog?
 Stylish older gentlemen.
 Hip mamas.
 Fashionista parents.
 So, that's who I kept a lookout for.

-lend coffee every morning.
+I don't know this man's name.
+He regularly comes into the coffee shop where I work.
+I can tell you, though, that he drinks a medium house-blend coffee every morning.
 I chased him out the door to snap this photo because I've always admired his fur hat.
 I really enjoy the whiteness of his beard against the rich, navy wool coat and dark, fur hat.
 Honestly, I just wish my dad wore a fur hat like that.
 (My dad wears an Indiana-Jones hat…)

 Kathryn is a musician and mother.
 She lives up the street from me and I regularly see her in snazzy boots, sparkly tops, and cozy leggings.
 I accosted her at home and snapped a couple photos.
 (Okay, I don't want to get arrested.
 Accost is the wrong word.
 I called first, I didn't just barge in.)
 For a mother of two kids under the age of five, she always wears stuff that is comfy and functioning, yet also fashionable.

-second coffee-shop customer who I ended up chasing down.
+Katie is the second coffee-shop customer who I ended up chasing down.
 She has a young (extremely trendy!) daughter but she, like Catherine, always looks really pulled together.
 She often wears high-waisted skirts or jackets with cinched belts.
 What I always really admire about Katie, though, is her never-ending collection of shoes.

-knee winter boots she's wearing here.
+I love the over-the-knee winter boots she's wearing here.
 Black, classic, and about as trendy as you can be in -20C weather.

 Wednesday, January 26, 2011